-Received 30 September 2022; Received in revised form 25 November 2022; Accepted 21 December 2022 Available online 5 January 2023 structural steels, while reducing neutron activation and hence the amount of RW.
-To achieve this, the use of alloying elements known to be susceptible to activation (such as Ni, Cu, Nb, Mo) is reduced as much as possible, using less critical elements, such as V, W and Ta, instead [7].
+To mitigate neutron activation of structural steels used in fusion environments as 63 much as possible, reduced activation ferritic/martensitic (RAFM) steels - such as 64 Eurofer [5] and F82H [6] - have been developed for several decades.
+The application 65 of RAFM steels aims to uphold the necessary physical properties delivered by con-66 ventional structural steels, while reducing neutron activation and hence the amount 67 of RW.
+To achieve this, the use of alloving elements known to be susceptible to ac-68 tivation (such as Ni, Cu, Nb, Mo) is reduced as much as possible, using less critical 69 elements, such as V, W and Ta, instead [7].
+70